EricVoon0516/HCEAuthentication/README.md

 > You can have different conditions when the phones recognise the APDU command.
 Just code it, and have fun. :smile:
 >
 ### Arduino Coding
+> You can refer to the documentation[^1].
+> In this section, I will briefly guide you through the Arduino coding.

+[^1]: The connection of PN532:   https://how2electronics.com/interfacing-pn532-nfc-rfid-module-with-arduino/